List of Ugly Betty characters: Betty Suarez

 Betty Suarez, played by America Ferrera, is the main protagonist.
 Aims to run her own magazine in the future.
 She initially did not know the true circumstances that led to her hiring (annoyed by Daniel's womanizing, Bradford Meade hired Betty to be his son's assistant knowing that Daniel would find her unattractive and get him to take his job seriously), but stayed on as Daniel's assistant as they forged an unlikely friendship.
-Soon Betty became one of Daniel's most trusted friends, constantly keeping him out of trouble, jail, and even once saving his life when his girlfriend, Reneé, proved to be a sociopath of sorts.
+Soon Betty became one of Daniel's most trusted friends, constantly keeping him out of trouble, jail, and even once saving his life when his girlfriend, Reneé, proved to be a sociopath.
 She was also most supportive of him whenever he was battling against Wilhelmina, his father Bradford, his trans sister Alexis, or untrue accusations.
 Betty was at first discriminated against by most of her colleagues due to her lack of fashion sense, but as she proved to be kind, they ceased to mock her as much.
 She became best friends with Christina McKinney, the first person who was nice to her at Mode.
 She also became friends with Marc and Amanda, and though they were occasionally mean to her and enjoyed teasing her about her clothes and ideas, they both bonded with Betty on numerous occasions such as when Amanda ran out of cash and moved in with Betty.
 She went to London for Hilda's bachelorette party with Amanda.
 She also met Christina Mckinney who is her best friend there as she is a famous designer.
 She wrote a column of London Fashion Week 2010 for Mr. Dunne a publisher.
 In the second to last episode of Season 4 she met Mr. Dunne again, who offered her a job as co-owner of a London magazine and she accepted the offer.
 In the last episode she met Daniel in London and asked him playfully if he wants a job to be her new assistant.